 Here are some other appetizers you may like:

-BAKED Grilled Cheese Sticks (with Tomato Soup)
+BAKED Grilled Cheese Sticks (w/ Tomato Soup Shooters)

 - 10 Slices Sandwich bread